It’s funny how tastes change.

 It dresses up fancy for a potluck or company, but it’s simple enough to make for a Saturday lunch at home.

-- 1 Tbs. olive oil (use the code STEWARDSHIP for 10% off at that site!) or lard
+- 1 Tbs. olive oil or lard

 - 2 medium onions, chopped

 - 4 c.
 OR 2 15-oz. cans white beans, drained and rinsed (navy or great Northern typically least expensive)

 - 2 c.
 OR 1 15-oz. can kidney beans

 - 2 c.
 OR 1 15-oz. can pinto beans

 - Optional toppings:

 - hot sauce